Our Dharma center undertakes to apply the ethical charter of FPMT centers .

 3 – No Harassment

 The FPMT is committed to promoting a safe environment where everyone’s dignity is respected.
-Anyone who participates in activities related to the FPMT must escape any form of harassment, whether sexual, intimidation, aggression or other forms. of bullying.
-Everyone who comes into contact with the FPMT network should be treated with dignity and respect.
+Any person participating in FPMT-related activities must be free from all forms of harassment, whether sexual, intimidation, aggression, or other forms of bullying.
+Anyone coming into contact with the FPMT network must be treated with dignity and respect.

 4 – Relations with students

-Sexual relations between Dharma teachers and students while a student is participating in a teaching, course or teacher’s retreat are prohibited; they are also strongly discouraged at all other times as long as a dharmic teacher-student relationship persists.
-Please refer below to the specific regulations for Dharma teachers.
-Others in positions of authority are also strongly discouraged from engaging in a relationship of a sexual nature in situations where there may be a real or perceived power imbalance.
-Similarly, no teacher, volunteer, staff member or other representative of the organizing center will make sexual advances to any of the participants during a teaching, course or retreat.
+Sexual relations between Dharma teachers and students are prohibited as long as a student is participating in a teaching, course, or retreat with the teacher; they are also strongly discouraged at any other time as long as a teacher-student Dharma relationship persists.
+Please refer to the specific regulations for Dharma teachers below.
+Other persons in positions of authority are also strongly discouraged from engaging in a sexual relationship in situations where a power imbalance, real or perceived, may exist.
+Similarly, no teacher, volunteer, staff member, or other representative of the organizing center shall make sexual advances to any participant during a teaching, course, or retreat.

 5 – The right word

-Those in positions of authority should avoid gossip, harsh or abusive language: Overheard conversations in which others are denigrated can have a negative impact on those involved in FPMT activities.
-Harsh or abusive language may also constitute harassment or intimidation.
+Those in positions of authority must avoid gossip, harsh, or abusive speech: overheard conversations in which others are disparaged can have a negative impact on those involved in FPMT activities.
+Harsh or abusive language can also constitute harassment or intimidation.

 6 – Finances

-All income and expenses of FPMT affiliates must be accounted for according to commonly accepted accounting principles.
-Money that has been donated for a particular project should be used for the project it was donated for, not for running costs or other projects.
-Proceeds from the sale of Dharma items should be used for Dharma purposes and not for operating costs.
+All income and expenses of FPMT affiliates must be accounted for according to generally accepted accounting principles.
+Money that has been donated for a particular project must be used for the project for which it was given, and not for operating expenses or other projects.
+Income from the sale of Dharma items must be used for Dharma purposes and not for operating expenses.

 7 – Whistleblower protection